jasonkim7288/JasonKim_T1A2/README.md

 ```
 [~]$ cd ~/JasonKim_T1A2/src
 ```
-6. Run bundler to download or update gems needed
+6. Just in case of the failure of running './run_gmail.sh', you need to install Homebrew and run the command as below
 ```
-[~/JasonKim_T1A2/src]$ bundle install
+[~/JasonKim_T1A2/src]$ brew install icu4c
 ```
 7. Run the script for Gmail application